MykolaOm/GesturesAndRectDrawing/README.md

   * Long tap changes object color
   * Tap and Drag on object to move it
   * Double tap removes object
-  * Single tap adds/shows spots* on object
+  * Single tap adds/shows spots* outside object
   * Single tap remove spots if were shown
 * Resise and Rotate
   * Any action that requires multitouch should be over the desired object
-  * Tap on corner spots and drag to resize object
+  * Tap on two corners spots and drag to resize object
-  * Change object width or Height separately
+  * Tap on single corner spot to resize object by scaling it in both width and height
-  * To resise all object use opposite corners (like top left and bottom right)
+  * Object width and height change simultaniusly
-  * Top side spot allows to rotate object, second tap must be inside object
+  * Top side spot allows to rotate object, tap on Rectangle then tap on rotating spot("top spot")

 #### spot - is highlighted area to interact with object through tap on it